bloomsburyai/cape-frontend/deployment/api_documentation/includes/_mockServices.md

 # Mock services

-In additional to the genuine API service we provide four mock services which can be used to assist with testing.
+In additional to the genuine API service the [frontend](https://github.com/bloomsburyai/cape-frontend) service provides four mock services which can be used to assist with testing.
 None of these mock services has any permanent effect and will always return the same responses, making them suitable for inclusion in your own unit tests.